manwithplan/theFrankenstein/README.md

 is being scored to.
 In this case Elite: Dangerous.
 If there is a tense scene it will look for 'dark' or 'epic' music.
 If not much is happening, it will be 'calm' or 'peaceful' music.

-A matrix is defined that defines in what way the music should change when going from one game state to another.
+A decision matrix is defined that defines in what way the music should change when going from one game state to another.

 ### The Changes